Muslim Journeys Bookshelf

 Bookshelf project directors may log in to the online application at any time to view a copy of a submitted application.
 If you have forgotten your password, you may use the password reset option.

 Project directors may also wish to consult the NEH application guidelines during the grant term.

-All project directors are required to submit a final report covering project activities, by January 30, 2014.
-Project directors will receive an email message with a link to the online final report form in June.
-Additional reminders will be sent in November and December.
+All project directors are required to submit a final report covering project activities.
+Project directors may preview the final report as a PDF, or log in to begin working on the report prior to the January 31, 2014, deadline.
 Please note that if you applied for the Bookshelf collection on behalf of multiple libraries, only one final report is required, covering activities conducted across the participating branches.

 - List of books by theme, with overview essays, further reading lists, and sample discussion points

 - List of films, with public performance rights (PPR) information, sample discussion points, and introductory information for public screenings.

 - Muslim Journeys website developed by the Ali Vural Ak Center for Global Islamic Studies at George Mason University, with support from NEH.

 - Islamic Art Spots short films, streaming by chapter, developed and performed by Professor D. Fairchild Ruggles and produced by Twin Cities Public Television.